kide-vm/kide/lib/vool/README.md

 an abstract syntax tree which is then transformed.

 The next layer down is the Mom, Minimal object Machine, which uses an instruction tree.
-That is on the way down we create instructions, but stay in tree format.
+That is on the way down we create instructions, but stays in tree format.
 Only the next step down to the Risc layer moves to an instruction stream.

 The nodes of the syntax tree are all the things one would expect from a language, if statements